 • Debriefs – Rule 49.

 However, the new Rules 16 – 20 on Broader Outcomes have the greatest implications for councils.
-Put simply, they charge you with achieving more from public sector procurement than the obvious traditional outcomes.
+Put simply, they encourage you to achieve more from public sector procurement than the obvious traditional outcomes.

 In councils, delivering public value has always been a balancing act.
-The cheapest price today must be weighed up against long-term durability, quality and sustainability.
+The cheapest price today should be weighed up against long-term durability, quality and sustainability.

 Four priority outcomes have been identified by Cabinet: namely to increase New Zealand businesses access to government procurement; to increase the size and skill of the construction workforce; to improve and future-proof conditions for Kiwi workers and businesses; and to transition to zero emissions and reduce waste.